DJcos/operator/README.md

 For applications *external* to the Kubernetes cluster, you must configure [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) or a [Load Balancer](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer) to expose the MinIO Tenant services.
-The `kubectl port-forward` command temporarily forwards traffic from the local host to the MinIO Tenant.
+Alternatively, you can use the `kubectl port-forward` command to temporarily forward traffic from the local host to the MinIO Tenant.

 - The `minio` service provides access to MinIO Object Storage operations.